GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Experiment

-\textbf{GroupGPT's efficient token consumption.} An active online group chat or communication channel can generate on average approximately 1,500 messages per day.
+\textbf{GroupGPT's efficient token consumption.} Based on statistics collected from social media platforms, an active online group chat or communication channel can generate an average $\sim$1,500 messages per day.
 As shown in Figure \ref{token}, we sequentially sample 500 group chat user messages from our experimental logs for estimation.
 By calculating under the LLM-only deployment paradigm, assigning a dedicated agent to only one chat group could result in a yearly token consumption of about 2B input tokens.
-In contrast, our approach reduces the consumption to 0.66B tokens, achieving an approximately 3× reduction in token usage.
+In contrast, our approach reduces the consumption to 0.66B tokens, achieving an approximately $3\times$ reduction in token usage.
 This substantial reduction in token usage leads to a dramatic reduction in API costs.

+\textbf{Ablation Study.} To further analyze the contribution of each core module in GroupGPT, we conduct an ablation study evaluating four variants: (1) Full GroupGPT, (2) w/o Intervention Judge, (3) w/o Privacy Transcriber, (4) w/o Chat Frequency Logger, and (5) w/o Long-term Window($N^{lw}$ is set to 20).
+We additionally organized five independent groups, each consisting of six participants, to conduct discussions on the same topic(academic studies) for the ablation study.
+Then, all 30 participants were asked to rate each chatbot based on its overall chime-in performance, considering both intervention timing and response content.
+Three evaluation criteria were adopted: chime-in timing, conciseness, and usefulness, each scored on a 1--5 Likert scale.

+As shown in Table~\ref{tab:ablation}, removing different modules leads to distinct performance changes, highlighting their respective roles.
+Eliminating the Intervention Judge causes the most significant drop in chime-in timing (from 4.38 to 3.11), indicating that the judge model achieves more accurate intervention decisions than a vanilla LLM.
+Removing the Privacy Transcriber slightly improves overall scores, suggesting that although it effectively preserves user privacy, the transcription process inevitably introduces information loss that marginally affects response quality.
+The absence of the Chat Frequency Logger results in a moderate decline, showing that modeling conversational dynamics (e.g., discussion intensity) helps the system intervene more appropriately, especially by increasing intervention frequency during active discussions.
+Finally, reducing the Long-term Window leads to a clear drop across all metrics, particularly in conciseness and usefulness, demonstrating that extended memory is crucial for contextually coherent interventions.